 The Front & Center Galleries

-There will be a joint reception for these exhibitions on Thursday, August 14th from 6-8 p.m.
-Jennifer Foran will also be doing a painting demonstration in the Center Gallery on Saturday, September 6th from 10:30-12.
+There will be a joint reception for these exhibitions on Thursday, September 25th from 6-8 p.m.

 2025 Exhibition Calendar